victorhaynes/new-destiny/README.md

     # Example application code:
     # do_some_work() ...

-    # 5) Example One: Time to use New Destiny
+    """
+    EXAMPLE 1:
+    A simple GET request using New Destiny
+    """
     start_time = time.monotonic()
     async with httpx.AsyncClient(verify=ssl_context) as client:
-        """
-        Note: You may only use actual, properly formatted Riot API Endpoints.
+        # Note: You may only use actual, properly formatted Riot API Endpoints.
-        Otherwise New Destiny will not know what ratelimit applies to the request.
+        # Otherwise New Destiny will not know what ratelimit applies to the request.
-        """
         region = "asia"
         gamename = "hide on bush"
         tagline = "KR1"